logo

 speaker

-Ken
+Ken Hoxter

-Hey great good morning.
-So I want to follow on Ari's question because it seemed like a significant cut to EBITDA on a combined basis but it sounds like PT is climbing at Coyote.
+Hey, great.
+Good morning.
+So I want to follow on Ari's question because it seemed like a significant cut to EBITDA on a combined basis.
+But it sounds like PT is climbing at Coyote.
 Was that the only or main driver of the gross margin falling 100 basis points or is there something else in there?
-And then you're seeing final mile pressure at RxO so I get that in terms of the EBITDA impact.
-But I want to hit on the buy rates right?
-Is that kind of the indication of the turn of the market if we're getting squeezed because the buy is going up or was that one time from the ports pre-shipping strikes or all the other things you mentioned?
+And then you're seeing final mile pressure at RXO.
+So I get that in terms of the EBITDA impact.
+But I want to hit on the buy rates, right?
+Is that kind of the indication of the turn of the market if we're getting squeezed because the buy is going up, or was that one time from the ports pre-shipping strikes or all the other things you mentioned?

 speaker

-Wilkerson
+Drew Wilkerson

 speaker